 There are very few brands that fit this bill, but there are a few:

 - Wok Mei Gluten-Free Oyster Sauce (this one does have caramel color and maltodextrin, unfortunately, but it's the closest I've found, and on the upside – tastes great!)

 - Premier Japan Gluten-Free Hoisin Sauce

-- Raw Soy Sauce (this one is expensive, but for flavor, ingredients, and method of production, it's unmatched)
+- Raw Soy Sauce (this one is expensive, but for flavor, ingredients, and method of production, it's unmatched – my favorite, definitely)

 - Gluten-Free Soy Sauce

-If you know of other MSG-free, HFCS-free, preservative-free brands, please please let us know in the comments below!
+If you know of other MSG-free, high fructose corn syrup-free, preservative-free brands, please please let us know in the comments below!

 With that, go forth and make great Chinese sauces – or at least, this one sauce that can cover all your bases. 🙂

 Quick & Simple Chinese Stir Fry Sauce Recipe

 - ¼ cup apple juice